esp-rs/std-training/book/src/02_2_software.md

 This starts an interactive shell in the Docker container.
 It also mounts the local repository to a folder named `/home/esp/workspace` inside the container.
 Changes to the project on the host system are reflected inside the container & vice versa.

-Using this Docker setup it's best to open two terminals, one connected to the Docker container, one on the host system.
+Using this Docker setup requires certain commands to run inside the container, while other have to be executed on the host system.

-To compile a project go to the same folder in the container & on your host system.
+It's recommended to keep two terminals open, one connected to the Docker container, one on the host system.

-* run `cargo build` inside the container
+* in the container: compile the project
-* use `cargo espflash` on the host system to transfer the binary onto the device
+* on the host: use the `cargo-espflash` sub-command to flash the program onto the embedded hardware

 ## Additional Software